Hi, I’m John

 I am a designer and an artist.
 Some have issues with that, but I have problems trying to keep the two separate.
 I even like to cross over to the dark side and write code.
 I think design and art happens in any medium—code editors included.

 I’m also a manager.
 I find most corporate manager-ly things thoroughly annoying.
-I do care lots about people, and the most rewarding benefits of my career have been watching people I’ve had the opportunity to ”manage” become better than me at pretty much everything.
+However, I care lots about people, and the most rewarding benefits of my career have been watching people I’ve had the opportunity to “manage” grow into amazing designers and leaders.

-I’m currently working at Ancestry as Sr. Director of User Experience.
+I’m currently working at Lucid Software as Sr. Director of User Experience.